gpodder/podcastparser/README.md

 ## Automated Tests

-To run the unit tests you need [`nose`](http://nose.readthedocs.io/en/latest/).
-If you have `nose` installed, use the `nosetests` command in the repository's root directory to run the tests.
+To run the unit tests you need [`pytest`](https://docs.pytest.org/).
+If you have `pytest` installed, use the `pytest` command in the repository's root directory to run the tests.